 The PFVT is the platform for exchange and promotion of French expertise in urban development at the international level.

 Following the key recommendation of the "French cooperation orientations in support of urban governance" adopted in 2009, the PFVT was officially established on June 27, 2011 in Paris in the presence of Joan Clos, executive director of UN-Habitat.
-Its activities are overseen by a technical secretariat provided by Expertise France.
+Its activities are overseen by a technical secretariat provided by the French federation of urban planning agencies (FNAU).

 The PFVT furthers exchanges among French actors in urban development in order to develop a coordinated response to the needs of the partner cities: democratic governance; urban and local planning; strengthening the capacities of local authorities and public project contracting; fight against climate change and local-level resilience; access to basic services and urban mobility; access to decent housing; local economic development; enhancement of the cultural heritage.